harttle/liquidjs/docs/source/tutorials/options.md

 **ownPropertyOnly** hides scope variables from prototypes, useful when you're passing a not sanitized object into LiquidJS or need to hide prototypes from templates.
 Defaults to `true`.

-{% note info Non-existent Tags %}
+{% note info Nonexistent Tags %}
-Non-existent tags always throw errors during parsing and this behavior can not be customized.
+Nonexistent tags always throw errors during parsing and this behavior cannot be customized.
 {% endnote %}

 ## Parameter Order